 - Cardiac ablation: A doctor threads small wires through the legs into the heart to find the location of the arrhythmia.
 They then use energy to destroy the area of heart tissue responsible.

-- Defibrillator: Doctors implant a device to regulate the heartbeat.
+- Defibrillation: Doctors implant a device to regulate the heartbeat through electrical pulses.

 - Cardioversion: Electrical shocks help return the heart to a normal rhythm.